Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

 One of the best aspects of using glucomannan is that it has no calories or carbohydrates.
 For this reason, it’s a popular substitute for people who are on low-carb diets.

-It can also be nice because it contains good bacteria that can help you with your digestive health.
-This could be a very nice ingredient to use in your cookies.
+It can also be nice because it contains good bacteria to help your digestive health.
+This could be a reliable ingredient to use in your cookies.

-You don’t need to use much of this ingredient to get the job done either.
-For every two teaspoons of cornstarch, you’ll be able to use just a quarter of a teaspoon of glucomannan.
+You don’t need to use much of this ingredient to get the job done, either.
+You can use just a quarter of a teaspoon of glucomannan for every two teaspoons of cornstarch.

 Final Thoughts

-Cornstarch is something that people use in quite a few different cookie recipes.
+Cornstarch is something that people use in different cookie recipes.
 It helps to make cookies thicker, and it also makes them chewy.

-If you don’t have cornstarch that you can use to make cookies, you can try using substitute ingredients.
-There are many options such as using flour, rice flour, tapioca flour, xanthan gum, glucomannan, and many other ingredients.
+Still, if you don’t have cornstarch that you can use to make cookies, you can try using substitute ingredients.
+There are many options, such as using flour, rice flour, tapioca flour, xanthan gum, glucomannan, and many other ingredients.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.